Poland women's national under-19 football team

 The Polish women's national under-19 football team is the football team representing Poland in competitions for under-19 year old players and is controlled by the Polish Football Association.

 History

 UEFA Women's Under-19 Championship

-The Poland team has qualified for the UEFA Women's Under-19 Championship two times, in 2007 when they stranded in the group stage, as well as the upcoming 2025 tournament which they will be hosting.
+The Poland team has qualified for the UEFA Women's Under-19 Championship three times, in 2007, 2025 (as hosts) and 2026.